leuamrojas/Tretton37WebScraper/README.md

 # Tretton37WebScraper

-A console app to recursively traverse and download a website and save it to disk
+A console app to recursively traverse and download a website and save it to disk.
+The app finds the count of urls on first level of the website.
+Then it uses it to calculate progress when downloading the website recursively

 To install and run, just download the source code.
 The app is composed of two parts: